-Damian Browne and Fergus Farrell, lifelong friends and former rugby players, will attempt to row 3,000 nautical miles across the Atlantic Ocean from New York to Galway together this June.
+Damian Browne and Fergus Farrell, lifelong friends and former rugby players, began their attempt to row 3,000 nautical miles across the Atlantic Ocean from New York to Galway together today, June 11.

-Damian Browne, former Connacht and Leinster lock, is no stranger to the agonies and ecstasies offered up on the water.
-Back in 2018, he rowed solo east to west across the Southern North Atlantic and ultimately arrived to the island of Antigua to a hero’s welcome.
+Damian Browne, former Connacht, and Leinster lock, is no stranger to the agonies and ecstasies offered up on the water.
+Back in 2018, he rowed solo east to west across the Southern North Atlantic and ultimately arrived on the island of Antigua to a hero’s welcome.

 He was set to conquer the highest peaks on all seven continents of the world, but those plans were thwarted by the pandemic.